 +Do I need to bring tools?

 Depending on your position there are certain tools you will need.
-Please refer to the "Specifics About Your Position" document for more information.
+Please refer to the "Specifics About Your Position" section in the KBYG guidebook provided for more information.

 +Do I have the same schedule every week?